 Select any of these security warnings if you want Order Desk to watch for orders that may need to be reviewed.
 If enabled, orders will be marked with a red flag when the selected warning(s) apply:

 Hover your cursor over the flag to see the reason for the warning:

-Add your store's return address here.
-If you have more than one return address, you can add all of them.
 When at least one return address is saved, you will see an additional link on your Order Details page, Set Return Address:

-In some cases, Order Desk support may provide you with special custom settings to implement a feature you need that other stores don't.
+In some cases, Order Desk support may provide you with special custom settings to implement a custom feature you need that other stores don't.
 In those cases, we will put the code in the box under this tab or tell you to enter it here.

 Order Desk Pro accounts have access to the Order Desk API.
 To access and create your API Key, click on the API tab:

 Your Store ID and API Key will be displayed on this page.

 If you plan to use the Order Desk API to send and receive data, please refer to the API Documentation here.